Fast MLE Computation for the Dirichlet Multinomial: Definitions and Conventions

 The \textit{gamma function} is a positive-valued function whose domain is the positive real numbers.\footnote{It is typically generalized to complex numbers but only positive values are considered in this paper.}

 The gamma function of a positive integer n is equivalent to n minus 1 factorial:

-For this paper, define the dual-input gamma function of a positive number and a whole number, \(n\).
-This function is non-standard, but it is useful because of it’s computational property; it is equivalent to an \(n\)-factor multiplication problem.
+We define the dual-input gamma function of a positive number and a natural number \(n\) as the ratio of the gamma function of \(a + n\) and \(a\).
+This is also called a \textit{rising power}\cite{concrete} \(a^{\bar{n}}\).

-The dual-input log-gamma function is equivalent to the log of the previous function, and can be computed as an \(n\)-step addition problem.
-This function is also not standard, but is defined for the purpose of this paper to make equations simpler and more clear.